h0n9/toybox/kistio/README.md

 # Kistio 📦

-A lightweight infrastructure platform for sharing messages between Kubernetes services.
+A lightweight infrastructure platform for sharing messages between Kubernetes apps.
 Kistio is named after Kafka, a distributed event streaming platform, and Istio, a networking layer that automates and secures communication between Kubernetes apps.

 ## Introduction